Beyond the National Narrative

 Our engagement with Translating Quaco has led to a successful UKRI funding application.
 We will collaborate with colleagues in Suriname, the UK and the Low Countries.
 We extend an invitation to everybody with an interest in our project to get in touch.

-Our proposed network will involve academics, cultural practitioners and writers and translators to explore the present and past interconnections between the Netherlands, the UK, Suriname, and the impact of slavery transactions on the Gold Coast and beyond.
+Our network involves academics, cultural practitioners, writers and translators to explore the present and past interconnections between the Netherlands, the UK, Suriname.
 We have called the project Beyond the National Narrative: Translating the Anglo-Dutch colonial legacy in restorative stories, the case of Suriname.
+The project runs from June 2024 till June 2026.
+Follow our progress below.

 Suriname